paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-077-energy-conservation.md

 ### Statutory Notes

 #### References in Text
 The Antitrust Civil Process Act, referred to in subsec. (e)(4), is Pub.
 L. 87–664, Sept.
 19, 1962, 76 Stat.
-548, as amended, which is classified generally to chapter 34 (§ 1311 et seq.) of Title 15.
+548, which is classified principally to chapter 34 (§ 1311 et seq.) of Title 15.
 For complete classification of that Act to the Code, see Short Title note set out under [section 1311 of Title 15](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section1311&num=0&edition=prelim) and Tables.

 The date of enactment of this chapter, referred to in subsec. (g), means the date of enactment of Pub.
 L. 94–163, which was approved Dec.
 22, 1975.

 This chapter, referred to in subsec. (h)(2), was in the original “this Act”, meaning Pub.
 L. 94–163, Dec.
 22, 1975, 89 Stat.
-871, as amended, known as the Energy Policy and Conservation Act.
+871, known as the Energy Policy and Conservation Act.
 For complete classification of this Act to the Code, see Short Title note set out under [section 6201 of this title](./chapter-077-energy-conservation.md#section-6201) and Tables.

 Section 252(f) and (j) of the Energy Policy and Conservation Act, referred to in subsection (n)(3), is classified to subsecs. (f) and (j) of this section.